These FAQs come under a few headings:

 In the meantime we continue to engage with decision makers to try to ensure the schemes are indeed proportionate (including as to any fee) as hoped.
 To prepare, you can make use of our health and safety system to store your health and safety documents.
 It contains links to laws, guidance and template documents, plus the system reminds you when documents are due for renewal.

 Please note that these FAQs do not constitute legal, tax or planning advice and should not be taken as such.
 As always, please read the relevant guidance, including the Business Wales guidance linked above and here yourself.
 Any summary or FAQs we prepare isn’t a substitute for reading background info and Business Wales’ guidance.
-We are not liable for any action or decisions you take or do not take as a result of reading these FAQs or any loss suffered as a result.
+Where we refer to a third party supplier, we don’t make any representations or warranties as to the competency, qualification, accuracy, reliability, suitability, of them or his/her/its details, offers, products or services or the lenders to whom they may refer you.
+If you choose to enter into any arrangement for the supply of goods or services of a supplier listed in these FAQs or links, you do so entirely at your own risk.
+Any such arrangement is between you and the supplier.
+We are not a party to it.
+We shall not be liable for any loss or damage arising under or in connection with any such arrangement or any action or decisions you take or do not take as a result of reading this newsletter or any loss suffered as a result.